The war is not meant to be won; it is meant to be continuous. – George Orwell

 Exit polling is, historically, deadly accurate.
 The bane of pre-election polling is that pollsters must adjust for the likelihood of a person voting.
 Exit polls solve the problem…In 2000, exit polls gave Al Gore the win in Florida; in 2004, exit polls gave Kerry the win in Ohio…So how could these multi-million-dollar Ph.d-directed statisticians with decades of experience get exit polls so wrong?
 Answer: they didn’t.
 The polls in Florida in 2000 were accurate.
 That’s because exit pollsters can only ask, “How did you vote?”
 What they don’t ask, and can’t, is, “Was your vote counted?”

 So why don’t we hear more about this?
 Mainstream media outlets contract with a company called Edison Research to conduct exit polling.
-Joe Lenski, its executive vice president, has candidly admitted that Edison massages its exit poll data once official vote counts have b...
+Joe Lenski, its executive vice president, has candidly admitted that Edison massages its exit poll data once official vote counts have been released to align the exit poll numbers with the electronic vote totals.
 Indeed, the whole argument about vote flipping is possible only because researchers have been able to post those exit polls before Edison can change them.

 This may be old news from February 2017, but it bears mentioning: Tom Perez, soon to be named Chair of the DNC, bragged that they had rigged the primaries in favor of Clinton.
 His remark appeared online before he could retract it.